davidbergin/logger/README.md

 To add support for a different file type, a new implementation of the `Handler` interface would be written and supporting configuration to bind this implementation added to `app.properties`

+The use of SpringBoot as a packaging and runtime framework would allow the easy addition of a REST endpoint, for enquiring on processing status - something which is useful across a fleet of instances in a production context.

 ## Logging
 Logging is very simple and is provided by the `Trace` class.
 Logs go to STDOUT.

 ## Performance and scalability
 The tool uses a thread pool to concurrently process input files, and the size of this pool is controlled by the `logger.input.threads` property in the embedded `app.properties` confguration file.